Sweet Minou Mystery

 April went to the refrigerator to see if there was anything edible.
 Normally Minou would follow her, and she expected him to be underfoot when she closed the door and turned around.
 But there was no Minou there.
 Instead she noticed him in the cat tree in the window that overlooked Randolph Street.
 He usually liked to spend leisurely nights scanning the street views from his perch, but April noticed a tense look to his normally lax body and whiskery face.
 He was zeroing in on something with immense cat intensity.

 Just as she was gingerly making her way over to see what had entranced Minou, April heard a great thud from somewhere below in the building.
-Minou unlocked his gaze and sprang off the cat tree, April’s heart started racing, and she peered out the window to see if she could catch anything, but she only saw a couple canoodling outside the Saloon, as they called it, the oldest bar in Drexel, across the street.
+Minou unlocked his gaze and sprang off the cat tree, April’s heart started racing, and she peered out the window to see if she could catch anything, but she only saw a couple canoodling outside the Saloon, the oldest bar in Drexel, across the street.

 But something had happened down there.
 April’s stomach sank thinking it was her chocolate melangeur.
 What if it had malfunctioned, fallen over, exploded, what if the building was going to catch fire…